 The company repaid all debts owed to Russian federal and regional governments, and increased its production capacity by reinvesting its profits in drilling, capital construction and new oil field development.
-Further, realizing that attaining Yukos' goal of becoming a successful international energy player would require substantial foreign investment, Yukos embarked on an ambitious program to transform the company's corporate culture into that of a fully transparent, Western-style corporation.
+Further, realizing that attaining Yukos' goal of becoming a successful international energy player would require substantial foreign investment, Yukos embarked on an ambitious program to transform the company's corporate culture into that of a fully transparent, Western-style corpora-tion.
 For example, Yukos became the first Russian company to switch to international accounting standards, and the first Russian-based multinational to disclose its management and ownership structure to the public.

-The company's annual production output grew by 17 percent in 2001 and by 19 percent in 2002.
+The company's annual production output grew by 17 percent in 2001 and by 19 The company's annual production output grew by 17 percent in 2001 and by 19 percent in 2002.
 By 2002, Yukos accounted for approximately 18 percent of Russia's total oil production, producing an average of 1.4 million barrels a day.
 Before the government launched its deliberate campaign to destroy the company, Yukos and its subsidiaries were the largest producers of crude oil in Russia and the largest exporters of crude oil from Russia.
 Together they produced slightly less than 20 percent of all the crude oil produced in Russia, and refined and marketed slightly less than 20 percent of the refined products in Russia.
 This made Yukos one of the largest oil and gas companies in the world.

-In December 2002, Standard & Poor's rated Yukos "BB with stable outlook," and
+est oil and gas companies in the world.
 In December 2002, Standard & Poor's rated Yukos "BB with stable outlook," and in January 2003, Moody's Investor Service assigned the company a rating of "Ba2."
 At the time, these were the highest long-term and foreign currency issuer ratings for any privately-held Russian multinational.
 Khodorkovsky himself won the 2002 "Entrepreneur of the Year" prize, awarded annually by Russia's leading business daily Vedomosti, published jointly by the Financial Times and the Wall Street Journal.
 The same year, the Russian government named Yukos the "Best Company for Compensation and Social Payments Programs," as well as for the "Implementation of Social Programs at Enterprises and Organizations."
 By 2003, Yukos had signed major joint venture and strategic affiance agreements with international companies such as Total, Schlumberger, and Microsoft.
-In fact, the company's success was so internationally celebrated that, in 2003, ExxonMobil expressed its interest in acquiring between 40 and 50 percent of Yukos for an estimated \$25 billion-a transaction that would have been the single largest direct foreign investment in Russian history.
+In fact, the company's success was so internationally celebrated that, in 2003, ExxonMobil expressed its interest in acquirable to the company's success was so internationally celebrated that, in 2003, ExxonMobil expressed its interest in acquirable to the company of the c ing between 40 and 50 percent of Yukos for an estimated \$25 billion-a transaction that would have been the single largest direct foreign investment in Russian his-